Two weeks ago, I slipped on a kerb and broke my ankle. It’s my first-ever broken bone and has really been a learning experience!

 There was pain.
 A lot of it!
 But it has improved over the past two weeks.
 In the beginning, I couldn’t put any pressure on my ankle if it wasn’t in the boot.
 This extended to resting my heel on the floor.
 As time has passed, I can now manage small amounts of weight-bearing on the ankle without the boot (just enough to make getting into/out of the bath easier).

 I didn’t take too many painkillers from the start, because they can worsen my bleeding disease.
 Two weeks in, and I’ve averaged 3 pills a day (8 per day is a normal amount, apparently).
 There were one or two days when I took 6 pills, and a couple of days when I didn’t take any.
 But I found that I am comfortable enough without the pills—as long as I’m keeping my leg elevated.

 In the first couple of days, the swelling was fairly extreme.
 It slowly subsided, and isn’t overly obviously now, but has yet to go away.
 In addition to the swelling at the injury site, my entire ankle and foot will swell up if I haven’t rested and elevated enough.

 The bruising started very slowly.
-In fact, there wasn’t much visible bruising at all the first day.
+In fact, there wasn’t much visible bruising at all on the first day.
 Over the course of the first week, however, the bruising increased day-on-day.
-About half-way through the first week, the inside of my ankle (opposite of the broken side) also began to bruise.
+About halfway through the first week, the inside of my ankle (opposite of the broken side) also began to bruise.
 It wasn’t until about 10 days in that the bruises stopped expanding, and they are now starting to fade.

-I’m sure this is a boring post for most people, but I hope that it serves as a useful resource for others who are look at dealing with a broken ankle.
+I’m sure this is a boring post for most people, but I hope that it serves as a useful resource for others who are looking at dealing with a broken ankle.
 And, of course, I expect it will serve as a good reflection for me as I continue to heal.